fergald/explainer-bfcache-ccns/api.md

 or in the same tab but in unrelated code will result in fully deauthenticating the user.

-Any use of the `Authentication` header indicates that the page is now probably displaying information that could only be acquired with authentication.
+Any use of the `Authorization` header indicates that the page is now probably displaying information that could only be acquired with authorization.

 ## Problem we are solving